manferlo81/build-function/README.md

 ### Set Expression

-It sets a value to the variable identified by the `id` in the current virtual scope.
+It sets a value to the variable identified by the `id` in the current virtual environment.
 If the variable has not been declared prevoiusly, it will throw.

 ***syntax***